Frequently Asked Questions (FAQs): Derby and Derbyshire, Lincolnshire and Nottingham and Nottinghamshire ICB Cluster.

 Who is overseeing the change?

-A: Transition Committee has been established to oversee the clustering arrangements, with representation from all three ICBs.
-The Committee is formed of:
+A: Initially, a Transition Committee was established to oversee the Clustering arrangements, with representation from all three ICBs.

 There are also five working groups across the cluster, each with an SRO who will connect with cluster colleagues to deliver aligned, expert advice to the programme: